clinaresl/exm/README.md

 *binary* constraints affecting the selection of the date and/or the time of an exam.

-This contraints have to be given in the columns `Fecha` and `Hora` of the input spreadsheet.
+These contraints have to be given in the columns `Fecha` and `Hora` of the input spreadsheet.
 An arbitrary number of them can be given in a comma-separated list of constraints ---see examples below.